This is what should be done

 contented and easily satisfied,

-unburdened with duties and frugal in my ways.
+unburdened with duties, and frugal in our ways.

 not proud or demanding in nature,

 that the wise would later reprove.

 let us wish that all beings be at ease.